 Poofy’s line of Max Deo deodorants are free of all the Bad Stuff, and many of my readers say they are super effective.
 Like many Poofy products, these deodorants do contain the non-specific “natural flavors,” but it’s the last ingredient, so it doesn’t concern me.
 Poofy even makes a deodorant for kids!

 Primal Pit Paste makes popular jarred deodorants and stick deodorants.
 They’ve been really annoying about getting back to me (in that, they haven’t, and I’ve been trying to get in touch with them for literally years!), and I have not personally tried their products.
-Still, the ingredients completely check out as Good Stuff and many of you have raved about their products, so I’m giving them my stamp of approval.
+Still, the ingredients completely check out as Good Stuff, so I’m giving them my stamp of approval.
 Note that a few of you have complained that this stained your clothing or darkened the skin of your underarms.

 Purelygreat deodorant creams contain a handful of natural ingredients, but I haven’t tested any of them so I cannot promise that they work.